AlpacaTravel/graphql-docs/topics/places/Working with the ATDW/README.md

 # Working with the Australian Tourism Data Warehouse (ATDW)

+> The Alpaca GraphQL API allows you to connect to ATDW in a single integration,
+> accessing product information as well as performing search, and adding those
+> products to your own collection.
+In addition to loading the information from
+> ATDW, you can add your own tags, categories and other attributes to the data.
+> You can also put ATDW data into Itineraries, to form itineraries that are kept
+> up to date with information from organisations that update when data in ATDW
+> updates.

 Alpaca provide an integration directly into the Australian Tourism Data Warehouse (ATDW) to enable you to leverage their API and service for information about Australian tourism products.